ayv8er/community-cluster-hub/README.md

 # Cluster - Claim Community Name

-A Next.js application that allows users to authenticate with [Para](https://www.getpara.com/) and manage their community names on the [Camp Network](https://www.campnetwork.xyz/) using the Clusters API.
+A Next.js application that allows users to authenticate with [Para](https://www.getpara.com/) and manage their community names.

 ## Application Flow